HautechAI/agents/docs/config/env-overlays.md

   - `unset?: string[]` — names to unset before starting MCP in the shell.
   - `workdir?: string` — working directory for MCP execs.
 - Behavior:
-  - During discovery and each tool call, prefix `unset …;` and pass Env as `K=V` array, preserve workdir.
+  - During discovery and each tool call, pass Env as `K=V` array, preserve workdir.
   - Overlays are not persisted across calls; every exec is isolated.

 Examples